Is Coeur Mining Inc. (CDE) a good stock to buy now?

-Coeur Mining Inc. (NYSE: CDE) is -47.02% lower on its value in year-to-date trading and has touched a low of $2.54 and a high of $7.64 in the current 52-week trading range.
+Coeur Mining Inc. (NYSE: CDE) is -39.29% lower on its value in year-to-date trading and has touched a low of $2.54 and a high of $7.64 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The CDE stock was last observed hovering at around $2.71 in the last trading session, with the day’s loss setting it -0.04% off its average median price target of $4.38 for the next 12 months.
-It is also 55.5% off the consensus price target high of $6.00 offered by 8 analysts, but current levels are 11.0% higher than the price target low of $3.00 for the same period.
+The CDE stock was last observed hovering at around $2.90 in the last trading session, with the day’s gains setting it 0.16% off its average median price target of $4.38 for the next 12 months.
+It is also 49.0% off the consensus price target high of $6.00 offered by 8 analysts, but current levels are -2.0% lower than the price target low of $3.00 for the same period.

 3 Tiny Stocks Primed to Explode